mrward/sharpdevelop-blog/Blog/TypeScriptAddin.md

-SharpDevelop 4.3.1 now has integrated support for [TypeScript](http://www.typescriptlang.org/) with an early beta release of a new [Addin](https://github.com/mrward/typescript-addin).
+SharpDevelop 4.3.1 now has support for [TypeScript](http://www.typescriptlang.org/) with an early beta release of a new [Addin](https://github.com/mrward/typescript-addin).

 The Addin glues together the TypeScript language services, which provide all the features needed for code completion and refactoring, and SharpDevelop using [Javascript.NET](http://javascriptdotnet.codeplex.com/) as the bridge between them.
 Javascript.NET allows SharpDevelop to host Google's V8 JavaScript engine and have JavaScript code interact with .NET objects.